tanmaster/EVM-Simulator/docs/basics.md

 on every node, and thus comes with permanent costs for each miner.

 The storage is segmented into slots and values.
-When using solidity, the order of which variable is stored under in which slot is defined by the order of occurrence in the contracts' source code.
+When using solidity, the order of which variable is stored under in which slot is defined by the order of occurrence in the contract's source code.
 While this is straight forward when using 256-bit sized data, it gets more complex when using smaller sized data (e.g. it's possible to store two 128-bit values under one slot to save storage), mappings, arrays, or strings.